 In the end, however, it may be that the small victories are all we remember and were all mattered in the first place.
 The silver linings were not just that after all, but rather small glimpses of a larger hope that can sustain us through even the most miserable of seas.

 "There are signs of hope in each song that are pushing me forward," says Bee.
 "They’re holding me up, so I need to keep going."

-While American Opera focuses on the going, in the Spring of 2017, listeners will experience the band's true arrival, and the beginning of a journey that both collective parties will embark on together.
+While American Opera focuses on the going, on June 30th, listeners will experience the band's true arrival, and the beginning of a journey that both collective parties will embark on together.